How to Help Your Partner Be A Dad

 April 12, 2019

 My husband and I started out on almost equal footing when our son was born.
 I had more experience with babies than he had, but not by leaps and bounds.
 We both became first time parents at the same time.
 I’ve already shared how great my husband was in the hospital and in the early days.
 He truly was amazing.

 But soon, my husband went back to work.
 He was still just as eager to help me and care for his son, but it was different somehow.
 He wasn’t there all the time like I was.
 He knew how our day went only because I told him, not because he was right there experiencing it with us like he had before.

-Sometimes, the best way that a mom can help is to teach, then get out of the way.
+Sometimes, the best way a mom can help is to teach, and then get out of the way.
 I could have just continued to do it all myself, but that wasn’t best for my husband.
 It wasn’t best for my son either.
-I had to let Dad be dad.
-Even if it meant a few more tears and frustrations.
-If there had been a safety issue or if my husband became too frustrated, he could always call or tell me that he was uncomfortable with me leaving, but that wasn’t the case.
+I had to let Dad be Dad, even if it meant a few more tears and frustrations.
+If there had been a safety issue or if my husband became too frustrated, he could always call or tell me he was uncomfortable with me leaving, but that wasn’t the case.
 He was just a little nervous, that’s all.

-My husband was willing to put forth the effort and spend the time to be a great dad.
+My husband was willing to put in the effort and spend the time to be a great dad.
 The rewards are huge for all of us!